2006 United States House of Representatives elections in New Jersey

 The 2006 United States House of Representatives elections in New Jersey were held on November 4, 2006, to determine who will represent the state of New Jersey in the United States House of Representatives.
-New Jersey has thirteen seats in the House, apportioned according to the 2000 United States Census.
+New Jersey has thirteen seats in the House, apportioned according to the 2000 United States census.
 Representatives are elected for two-year terms.

 Overview

 District 1

-Incumbent Democrat Rob Andrews won unopposed.
-This district covers Camden County.
+Democrat Rob Andrews, the representative for this district since 1990, was re-elected with 75% of the vote in 2004.
+He won unopposed in 2006.